 The Deltoid muscle is the large muscle on the top & outside of the shoulder.
 Although not a common injury, an injured Deltoid can result in pain at the front, side or back of the shoulder, particularly when lifting the arm from the side to the front.
-Deltoid muscle strains are categorised into grades, depending on the severity of the injury, which can be read about below.
+A contusion occurs from direct impact to the muscle from a hard, blunt object (opponents elbow).

 The deltoid muscle is the big muscle on the shoulder.
 It has three parts; the front or anterior, middle and back or posterior.
 The muscle lifts the arm up sideways.
 The front part helps to lift the arm up forwards, known as shoulder flexion and the back part helps to lift the arm up backward, known as shoulder extension.

 Muscle strains are categorised under grade 1, 2, or 3 depending on how bad they are.

 Symptoms - You might have tightness in the muscles.
 You may be able to use your arms properly or do press ups easily.
 You probably won't have much swelling.
 Trying to lift your arm up sideways or to the front or back of the body probably won't produce a lot of pain.

 Treatment - Apply ice or a cold therapy and compression wrap for the first 24 hours (15 mins at a time) then heat.
 Light exercises - 4 sets of 10 repetitions 3 times a week (for example).
 Gradually build up the weight to strengthen the muscles.
 The athlete should ease down on training for a week or two but it is unlikely they need to stop unless they are getting pain.
 A doctor or sports therapist can use sports massage to speed up recovery as well as ultrasound or electrical stimulation.

 Symptoms - You probably cannot use your arm properly or do press ups.
 You may get occasional sudden twinges of pain during activity.
 You may notice swelling.
 Pressing it causes pain.
 Lifting your arm up to the front, side or back against resistance causes pain.